ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

   :align: center

-  Damping rate from Landau damping for electron plasma oscillations as a function of normalized Debye length squared.
+  Damping rate from Landau damping for electron plasma oscillations as a function of normalized Debye length.
 These simulations were performed on a larger domain (compared to Debye length) to allow comparison with analytical results.
-The black dots show the numerical damping rates (see :doc:`s163
-  <../../sims/s163/s163-landau-damping-vp>`, :doc:`s164
-  <../../sims/s164/s164-landau-damping-vp>` and :doc:`s165
-  <../../sims/s165/s165-landau-damping-vp>`) compared to the
-  third-order formula (red line) and the first-order formula (blue line).
-The damping rates compare well with the values obtained from the third-order formulas.
+The black dots show the numerical damping rates compared to the exact results (magenta), third-order formula (red) and the first-order formula (blue).
+The damping rates are within 3% of the exact values, and for large values of :math:`k\lambda_D` within 1%.
+The first- and third-oder formulas are only valid for :math:`k\lambda_D \ll 1` and do not agree with the exact results.

 Nonlinear Landau damping
 ------------------------